Caroline Wedgwood: Relationship with Charles Darwin

 Caroline was a mother-like figure to the younger siblings including her brother Charles.
 In his memory she occupied a space normally reserved for a parent: the first thing he ever remembered was sitting on Caroline's lap.
 When thinking about the childhood Darwin spoke of being looked after, tutored and, periodically, told off by his elder sister.
-Although Caroline took her duty of care rather seriously and was capable of being strict, she dotted on Charles.
+Although Caroline took her duty of care rather seriously and was capable of being strict, she doted on Charles.
 She referred to him as 'my dear Bobby' and looked 'so happy and proud' when the younger brother returned home from his Beagle expedition.
 She was worried about his health and safety abroad, but confessed to Elizabeth Wedgwood: 'Now we have him really again at home I intend to begin to be glad he went this expedition & now I can allow he has gained happiness & interest for the rest of his life'.
 Of course, Caroline kept every little scrap of paper sent by Darwin from his travels including the extracts from the voyaging journals.

 The two siblings maintained a close relationship for their entire life, regularly paying each other visits and exchanging letters.
 Text and Network analysis of Darwin correspondence reveals that in contrast to some other female family members, for example his wife and other sisters, Caroline was actively engaged in the scientific discussions with her brother.
 She expressed opinions and questioned Charles on a whole range of topics and he tended to take her input seriously.
 On one occasion Charles wrote to Caroline: 'Your doubt and queries are perfectly correct.
 Lyell was bothered on same point and I have not expressed myself clearly'.
 The point in question is the descent of the domesticated species that Charles Darwin and the Scottish geologist Charles Lyell were corresponding on in 1859.
 Darwin then continues his letter to Caroline with a detailed clarification of how the differences in the domestic dogs relate to the process of their domestication.